Tao-68/HCI-InfoTreff/docs/labs/1-UserResearch.md

 **User Story**

-“As a student, I would like to know available snack from the cafeteria without go there, so that I can decide beforehand.
-I want to know the ingredient and the nutrient of the snack on the menu, so that I can manage my meal to benefit my workout routine.
-As a student, I also want to share event to my friend and add event detailed to my personal calendar, so that it’s easier to manage my time table and to invite more friend to the event”
+1. As an app user, I want to check the content of the snack on the menu, so I know the ingredient and nutrients.
+2. As a student, I want to share event details, so I can invite others.
+3. As a student, I want to add event details into my personal calendar, so I can view in my calendar.

 ![Sandra](../persona_img/sandra.png){: height="150em" width="150em"}